I’m having trouble downloading files.

-This RSS feed is a simple list of new content to this site that your browser or feed reader will automatically check for updates.
+An RSS feed is a simple list of new content to this site that your browser or feed reader will automatically check for updates.
 Then that list will be accessible from, ususally, your browser toolbar as a dropdown menu.
-Since the RSS feed is just a small text (xml) file, it doesn’t use as much bandwidth to check as would visiting the site periodically to check for new content.
-Each item link in the feed’s list will open the location on dhammatalks.org where you can download it.
+Since the RSS feed is just a small text (xml) file, it doesn’t use as much bandwidth to check for new content as would visiting the site periodically to check for new content.
+Each item link in the feed’s list will open the location on dhammatalks.org where you can download the referenced content.

 How do I subscribe to the RSS feed?